Evernest/Evernest/doc/api-draft-v2.md

 Name can be either public (for streams) or private (for sources).
 For more information, see the Visibility section.

+#### Default selector

+Selectors define what fields are returned by the server.
+For more information about selectors, see the Data selection section.

+For each object, a default selector is given.

 ### Event